-Dealing with acne can be an immensely frustrating experience, especially when your acne is inflamed and infected due to certain forms of bacteria.
+Dealing with acne can be an immensely frustrating experience, especially when your acne is infected and inflamed due to bacteria such as propionibacterium acnes.

-Like many other antibiotics, clindamycin is used to treat a range of different infections.
-In its oral form, it’s a common treatment for bacteria infections of the skin, reproductive system, lungs and other organs.
-As a topical medication, it’s primarily used to treat acne breakouts.
+As with many other antibiotics, clindamycin is used to treat a range of bacteria infections.
+In its oral form, it’s a common treatment for infections of skin, lungs, reproductive system, blood and internal organs.

 Like many other acne treatments, clindamycin is often used alongside other medications to treat acne from multiple angles.

-A different study from 2015 also found that a combination of clindamycin and benzoyl peroxide produced large improvements in teenagers and young adults with acne, including a significant reduction in the total number of acne lesions.
+A different study published in 2015 also found that a combination of clindamycin and benzoyl peroxide produced large improvements in teenagers and young adults with acne, including a significant reduction in the total number of acne lesions.

-Finally, a study from 2019 concluded that a combination of clindamycin and tretinoin (a topical retinoid often used to treat acne) produced a “continuous improvement” in facial acne over the course of 12 weeks of treatment in teenagers and young adults.
+Finally, a more recent study published in the Journal of Drugs in Dermatology concluded that clindamycin and tretinoin (a topical retinoid that’s often prescribed to manage acne) produced “continuous improvement” in facial acne over the course of 12 weeks of treatment.

-In short, clindamycin works very effectively, especially when it’s used in combination with other acne medications.
+In short, several decades of scientific research shows that clindamycin works well, not only on its own, but also when it’s used in combination with other acne medications.

 Topical clindamycin is a safe and effective medication for most people.
 However, just like other medications, it does have the potential to cause certain side effects.

 Most potential side effects of topical clindamycin are mild, but some can be irritating, persistent and uncomfortable.
-Potential side effects include:
+Common side effects include: